orenz/azState/README.md

 ```

-Different listners to different members of an object
+## Different listeners to different members of an object

 ```
      import * as w from "./azState.js";